 John and Laurie Stegner (née Elgee) were married on August 8, 1981, at Seattle's First Baptist Church.
-The couple have three daughters, Sarah, Elizabeth, and Katherine, of whom they are fiercely proud.
-In 2017 their daughter Sarah and her husband, Matthew Purdy, graced them with grandson George Purdy.
+The couple have three daughters, Sarah, Elizabeth, and Katherine.
+Their family has expanded to welcome two sons-in-law, a grandson and a granddaughter.